Women’s Trail Camp with Meg Mackenzie

 Today we say Au Revoir to the other Run the Alps guests as we catch our shared shuttles to the Geneva Airport or continue our travels elsewhere.

-What's includedFour nights at the four-star Hotel Refuge des Aiglons in Chamonix, France and one night at the three-star Hotel Bouton d'Or in Courmayeur, Italy.
-All breakfasts and four dinners, guided runs daily with an International Mountain Leader and On Running athlete Meg Mackenzie, round-trip Geneva-Chamonix transfers, all transfers to and from trailheads, special guests during group dinners, license-free photography.
+What's includedTwo nights at the three-star Hotel Bouton d'Or in Courmayeur, Italy, and three nights at the four-star Hotel Lykke in Chamonix, France.
+All breakfasts, light lunches, and four dinners, guided runs daily with an International Mountain Leaders and On Running athlete Meg Mackenzie, Geneva-Courmayeur and Chamonix-Geneva transfers, all transfers to and from trailheads, special guests during group dinners, license-free photography.
 Run the Alps Guide to Trail Running in the Alps sent prior to the trip.
 Spa afternoon at QC Terme in Chamonix.
 Special gift provided at close of trip.